 Donald Trump is once again making a mess for the Biden administration to clean up.

-Before the holiday break, Democrats and Republican legislators painstakingly negotiated a bipartisan bill to avert a government shutdown, keep hundreds of thousands of federal employees paid, and provide disaster relief, subsidies for farmers, and research money for childhood cancer treatments.
-The bill was poised to move forward, but in the wee hours of the morning of December 18, Elon Musk took to Twitter and essentially killed the deal in five words, writing “This bill should not pass.”
+Before the holiday break, Democrats and Republican legislators painstakingly negotiated bipartisan bill set to avert a government shutdown, keep hundreds of thousands of federal employees paid, and provide disaster relief, subsidies for farmers, and research money for childhood cancer treatments.
+The bill was poised to move forward, but in the wee hours of the morning of December 18th, Elon Musk took to Twitter and killed the deal in five words, writing “this bill should not pass.”

 Musk then railed off hundreds of subsequent tweets, lambasting the bill and demanding that it be changed.
-Donald Trump and Vice President-elect JD Vance followed Musk’s lead and echoed his claims.
-The president-elect then threatened Republicans in the House and Senate, telling them to either support the new draft of the bill or be “Primaried,” meaning that the president-elect would support the legislators’ opponents in subsequent re-election campaigns.
+Donald Trump and his Vie President JD Vance followed Musk’s lead and echoed his claims.
+The President-elect then issued a threat to Republicans in the House and Senate, either support the a new draft of the bill or be “primaried” – meaning that the president-elect would support the legislators’ opponents in subsequent reelection campaign.
 Cornered, Republicans scrambled to rewrite the bill, much to the chagrin of their Democrat colleagues, with whom they had previously struck a deal.

-Former House Speaker Nancy Pelosi excoriated Trump, Musk, and House Republicans in a post on X, writing, “Elon Musk ordered his puppet President-elect and House Republicans to break the bipartisan agreement reached to keep government open,” chiding her Republican colleagues for “siding with billionaires and special interests.”
+Former House Speaker excoriated Trump, Musk, and House Republicans in a post on X, blasting Musk ordered his “puppet President-elect to break the bipartisan agreement,” and chiding her Republican colleagues for “siding with billionaires and special interests.”

-Many Republican allies are equally nonplussed, as one Republican operative reportedly said “To say this is alarming and a setback is an absolute understatement” when asked about the decision to kill the bill.
+Many Republican allies are equally nonplussed, a one Republican operative reportedly said “to say this is alarming and a setback is an absolute understatement” when asked about the decision to kill the bill.

-While Trump is outwardly directing his anger against Democrats to save face, he is likely fuming over Musk’s actions behind the scenes.
-There has since been an outpouring of “President Musk” memes on the internet lampooning Trump, and even members of the House are calling Musk “Shadow President.”
-In a statement to Business Insider, Trump spokesperson Karoline Leavitt wrote, in an attempt to set the record straight, “As soon as President Trump released his official stance on the CR (the spending bill), Republicans on Capitol Hill echoed his point of view.”
-She added, “President Trump is the leader of the Republican Party.
-Full stop.”
-It’s a telling remark, one that demonstrates that Trump saw his influence as the leader of the Republican Party threatened.
+While Trump is outwardly directing his anger against Democrats in order to save face, he is likely fuming over to Musk’s actions behind the scenes.
+There have since been an outpouring of “President Musk” memes on the internet lampooning Trump, and even members of the House are calling Musk “Shadow President.”
+In a statement to Business Insider, Trump spokesperson Karoline Leavitt wrote “”As soon as President Trump released his official stance on the CR (the spending bill), Republicans on Capitol Hill echoed his point of view,” attempting to set the record straight.
+“President Trump is the leader of the Republican Party.
+Full stop,” she added.
+It’s a telling remark, one that demonstrates that Trump saw his influence as the leader of the Republican Party threatened, and that he isn’t happy about it.

 Published: Dec 21, 2024 09:34 am